awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 # Create a Pipeline in AWS CodePipeline<a name="pipelines-create"></a>

 You can use the AWS CodePipeline console or the AWS CLI to create a pipeline\.
+Pipelines must have at least two stages\.
+The first stage of a pipeline is required to be a source stage, and the pipeline is required to additionally have at least one other stage that is a build or deployment stage\.

 You can also create pipelines that build and deploy container\-based applications by using Amazon ECS as the deployment provider\.
 Before you create a pipeline that deploys container\-based applications with Amazon ECS, you must create an image definitions file\.